 The raclette is a highlight, but L’Arpette is just getting started when they clear the dishes away!
 The lights go out as the music goes on and everybody gets up on the tables to dance the evening away.
 The party winds down at about 9pm and you'll get the planks back on for one final run home with the stars and some torchlight as your guide in the dark.

-If you are looking for a party then Les Arcs 1800 is the focus of après ski activity.
-There is a selection of bars and clubs to accommodate everyone from the quiet drink after last lifts crowd to the still partying at 4am wild things.
+If you are looking for a party then Les Arcs 1800 is the focus of après-ski activity.
+There's a selection of bars and clubs to accommodate everyone's preferences, from the quiet drink after last lifts crowd to the still partying at 4am wild things.

-Our final après recommendation is for something to soak up all those beverages and prep you for the next day on the mountain – Le Kabab.
+Our final après recommendation is for something to soak up all those beverages and prep you for the next day on the mountain – Le Kebab.
 Kebabs might not be your cup of tea, but this place is worth a try.
-Just down the stairs from Red Hot Saloon at Villards, Le Kebab does exactly what is says on the tin and is hailed as the best kebab in the alps and we certainly agree, open all the way to 5am it is our favourite spot for a late night snack!
+Just down the stairs from Bar King Mad at Villards, Le Kebab does exactly what is says on the tin and is hailed as the best kebab in the alps and we certainly agree, open all the way to 5am it is our favourite spot for a late night snack!